BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 The gas hose can crack and perish from old age.
 The same is true of the rubber diaphragm.

-Regulator Leaking Gas
+BBQ Gas Bottle Regulator Leaking Gas

-A regulator leaking gas requires immediate action.
+A BBQ gas bottle regulator leaking gas requires immediate action.

 You can check for leaks using the using the soapy water leak test.